the1lab/1lab/src/Cat/Diagram/Product/Indexed.lagda.md

 # Indexed products

-If a category admits a [terminal object] and [binary products], then it admits products of any finite cardinality: iterate the binary product, and use the terminal object when there aren't any objects.
+If a category admits a [[terminal object]] and [[binary products|product]], then it admits products of any finite cardinality: iterate the binary product, and use the terminal object when there aren't any objects.
 However, these two classes of limit do not let us speak of products of arbitrary cardinality, or, in the univalent context, indexed by types which are not sets.

-[terminal object]: Cat.Diagram.Terminal.html
-[binary products]: Cat.Diagram.Product.html

 That's where $I$-indexed products come in: Rather than having a _functor_ giving the objects to take the limit over, we have an arbitrary map $F$ from $I$ to the space of objects of $\cC$.
 An _indexed product_ for this "diagram" is then an object admitting an universal family of maps $\pi_i : (\prod F) \to F_i$.

 ```agda
 record is-indexed-product (F : Idx → C.Ob) (π : ∀ i → C.Hom P (F i))